m-dorfman/hueautotemp/README.md

 web functionality: flask framework since this is so simple, and a front end because we like it pretty

+make the lights mimic daylight even more by adding some occasion flutter as if there we clouds passing by

 --
 //MDorfman